cumus/Juicy_Code-Square_Up/README.md

 As told before the game you are going to play is Square Up, this game is an RTS.
 In this game you are calmly on your home planet, Orberus, when, suddently, the Kilian race attempts to invade your planet.
 You have fight this enemy before, but now their queen, Pentalia, is here!
 Try to defend your home building a base and fighting against the evil.
 Good luck!

 ## Links
-Here are some links to our GitHib, Wiki, etc.
+Here are some links to our GitHub, Wiki, etc.

 * Repository [Github](https://github.com/PolGannau/Juicy-Code-Games_Project-2)
 * Game Research [Wiki](https://github.com/cumus/Juicy-Code-Games_Project-2/wiki)
 * Tutor: [Marc Garrigó](https://github.com/markitus18)